 certificates of confidentiality, CoC, sensitive information, confidential, confidentiality of alcohol and drug abuse patient records, section 543, confidentiality of patient records, health insurance portability and accountability act, standards for privacy of individually identifiable health information, the privacy rule, HIPPA

-Section 301(d) of the PHS Act, as amended by Section 2012 of the 21st Century Cures Act, P.L.
-114-255, states that the Secretary shall issue Certificates of Confidentiality (Certificates) to NIH funded investigators or institutions engaged in biomedical, behavioral, clinical, or other research activities in which identifiable, sensitive information is collected.
+In keeping with Section 301(d) of the PHS Act, as amended by Section 2012 of the 21st Century Cures Act, P.L.
+114-255, and as enacted December 13, 2016 Certificates of Confidentiality (Certificates) are issued automatically to any NIH funded investigators or institutions engaged in biomedical, behavioral, clinical, or other research activities in which identifiable, sensitive information is collected.

 - Research involving the collection or use of biospecimens that are identifiable to an individual or for which there is at least a very small risk that some combination of the biospecimen, a request for the biospecimen, and other available data sources could be used to deduce the identity of an individual;

 - Research that involves the generation of individual level, human genomic data from biospecimens, or the use of such data, regardless of whether the data is recorded in such a manner that human subjects can be identified or the identity of the human subjects can readily be ascertained as defined in the Federal Policy for the Protection of Human Subjects (45 CFR Part 46); or

 - Any other research that involves information about an individual for which there is at least a very small risk, as determined by current scientific practices or statistical methods, that some combination of the information, a request for the information, and other available data sources could be used to deduce the identity of an individual, as defined in subsection 301(d) of the Public Health Service Act.

 To determine if the requirement applies to research conducted or supported by NIH, investigators will need to ask, and answer the following question:

 - Is the activity biomedical, behavioral, clinical, or other research?